SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 <a name="device-profiles"></a>
 ### Managing device profiles

-Device profiles represent a combination of a firmware version, one or multiple software packages and one or multiple configuration files which can be deployed on a device.
+Device profiles represent a combination of a firmware version, one or multiple software packages, and one or multiple configuration files which can be deployed on a device.
 Based on device profiles, users can deploy a specific target configuration on devices by using bulk operations.

 #### To view device profiles